eddieantonio/cmput296/lab-8.md

 Complex1.prototype = Complex3.prototype;
 ```

-Add a method to the class defined using the ES6 style:
+Add a method to the `Complex3` prototype:

 ```javascript
 Complex3.prototype.keepItReal = function () { alert(this.real); };
 ```

-Finally, instantiate objects of the `Complex1` class.
+Finally, instantiate an object of the `Complex1` class.

 ```
 var a = new Complex1(3, 4);